 Her music is available on Pandora Radio, Spotify, Apple Music, Walmart, CD Baby, iTunes , Amazon, and Barnes and Noble.
 Her CD “I’m the Girl I Used to Know Again” of love songs she has written and Jazz CD “Counting Your Blessings,” recorded with a full orchestra of new renditions of the Great American Songbook, especially compliment her tips for women from her latest book Happiness No Man Required.
 She writes and sings of romance and what it means to truly fall in love with a confidence from within no one else can give.

 Dwayna’s first cut as a songwriter was on Patti LaBelle’s Grammy nominated “Flame” albumwith a song she co-wrote, “Let Me Be There for You.”
 She went on to have more cuts in country music.
-Dwayna just co-produced with Tim Crouch and Scott Coney her latest album in Nashville of funky, bluegrass standards called “Mountain Music,” along with new renditions of classics like “Take Me Home Country Roads” for a distribution deal with Cracker Barrel Stores and Walmart, to be released by the end of 2018.
+Dwayna just co-produced with Tim Crouch and Scott Coney her latest album in Nashville of funky, bluegrass standards called “Mountain Music,” along with new renditions of classics like “Take Me Home Country Roads” for a distribution deal with Cracker Barrel Stores and Walmart.